-As many staff adjust and acclimatise, you may be finding that the day to day reality of working from home can be very challenging.
+As many staff have adjusted to working from home, you may be finding that the day to day reality can be challenging.

-The challenges will come for many different personal reasons, for example being on our own at home during the day or trying to balance caring responsibilities.
-Each case will be unique and often difficult, and we know not all days will be the same.
+The challenges could come from many different personal reasons, for example being on our own at home during the day or trying to balance caring responsibilities.
+Each case will be unique, and we know not all days will be the same.

 Working from home has as much to do with the work you have planned to complete as well as your mental approach and attitude to the situation.
-Here’s some tips to maintain your wellbeing and please feel free to share your own tips StaffWellbeing@QUB #wfh.
+Here are some tips to maintain your wellbeing on the working from home days:

 Try to start and end the day with a routine.
 Get dressed, go for a walk, prioritise your jobs, get the coffee on!
 Use the time that you’re normally commuting for doing an online yoga class, getting out for a walk or calling a friend/family member for a catch up.

 When working from home, you're your own personal manager.
 Without things like an in-person meeting schedule to break up your day, you can be quick to lose focus or burn out.
 To stay productive, set goals for what you'll do and when over the course of the day/week.